WoodWing/ww-swivle-postman-collection/README.md

 - Create a Sharelink

 # Release Notes
-v0.1 - Initial release of the collection
+1. v0.1 - Initial release of the collection
+2. v0.2 - Added an environment file to the repository.
+Updated information about the variables needed for the environment.